Hocabá-Homún: Pre-Independence

 During the ninth century, the Maya civilization went into decline from overpopulation as part of the Maya collapse, The Yucatán Peninsula was divided into several different polities.
 Around 930 Ce Acatl Topiltzin, Tlatoani of the Toltec Empire conquered Yucatán.
 Toltec control over the area only lasted forty or fifty years.
 Around 970 Toltec power began to wane and the peninsula was separated into city states again.
 In 987 Ah Mekat Tutul Xiu, ruler of Uxmal and subsequently Puuc joined the cities of Mayapan, Uxmal, and Chichen Itza into a confederation called the League of Mayapan.
 Over the next twenty years the league grew quickly incorporating the Cocom as then fourth member of the confederation.
-Izamal was the fifth city to join, one of its tributaries, Tecoh, was conquered by K'ak'upakal one of the four k’ul kokom (rulers) of Chichen Itza, as well as the head of the Itza military.
+Izamal was the fifth city to join, one of its tributaries, Tecoh, was conquered by Kʼakʼupakal one of the four k’ul kokom (rulers) of Chichen Itza, as well as the head of the Itza military.
 Yawahal Cho Chak and Hun Pik Tok May were two of the other k’ul kokom.

 The League of Mayapan was the main power in Yucatán until 1441 when a civil war broke out between the Tutul-Xiu and the Cocom.
 The war led to the destruction of the League in 1461.
 Although it destroyed the country, the Tutul-Xiues were victorious in killing all the members of the Cocom family except for one who was traveling in Honduras when the war broke out.

 Post Independence

-Like most of the Kuchkabalob of Yucatán Hocabá-Homún was a province of the League of Mayapan before 1441.
+Like most of the Kuchkabalob of Yucatán, Hocabá-Homún was a province of the League of Mayapan before 1441.
 After the League was destroyed its former territory was separated into seventeen polities.
 These Kuchkabalob (plural of Kuchkabal the form of government used by the polities) were mostly monarchies although some were oligarchies.
 Hocabá-Homún was constantly at war with the surrounding Kuchkabalob, Sotuta, Tutul-Xiu (who conquered the Kuchkabal Calotmul), Ah Kin Chel, Ceh Pech, and Chakan.
 Hocabá-Homún was a monarchy run by a Halach Uinik, the royal family in Hocabá-Homún was the Luit family.